Master of Science in Nursing - Nurse Educator

 - The master’s degree program in nursing at Concordia University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

-- All students must maintain RN licensure in the state in which they do their clinical practica while enrolled in the Nurse Educator clinical courses.
-It is the students’ responsibility to make sure their program of study is eligible and meets all requirements within that states' Department of Licensing & Regulation.
+- All students must maintain an unencumbered RN license while in the program.
+As this is an online program, sometimes there are out of state requirements that apply to the clinical setting.
+If clinicals will take place outside the state of Wisconsin, it is the student's responsibility to make sure their program of study is eligible and meets all requirements within that state's Department of Licensing & Regulation.

-- Students must earn a B in all courses.
-Policies regarding progression and retention will be applied if the student earns less than a B in a course.
+- Students must earn a minimum of a B in all courses.
+Policies regarding progression and retention will be applied if the student earns less than a B in any course.

 - Students must complete all degree requirements within a five-year period from the time of taking the first course in the program.

 Program Learning Outcomes